Mingyuan03/tp/docs/UserGuide.md

 * All applications are advanced by exactly 1 round each time.
 * You should exercise discretion in advancing an application as it signifies that the applicant has not only gone for the round, but also passed it!
-Therefore, an applicant who has reached the final round of an application will be deemed to have received a job offer.
+Therefore, an applicant who has reached the final round of an application (i.e. round 5 of 5) will be deemed to have received a job offer.
 Congratulations!
 * You should exercise discretion in advancing an application of any applicant who has reached the final round of another application, as this would otherwise imply the applicant has more than 1 offers for this company!